 To what extent can a human resources department influence disciplinary proceedings?
-Hussain Abdul-Ameer from the Leeds Employment Law team considers a recent Employment Tribunal claim.
+Our Leeds Employment Law team consider a recent Employment Tribunal claim.

 Questions such as this go to the heart of whether an employer has carried out a fair and reasonable investigation and procedure generally prior to dismissing an employee.
 Failure to do so can give rise to a claim for unfair dismissal.
 In Ramphal v Department for Transport, the Employment Appeals Tribunal (EAT) provided guidance on this important issue.

 Mr Ramphal was employed by the Department for Transport (DfT) as an aviation security compliance inspector.
 As part of his role, he was required to undertake a considerable amount of travelling and was provided with a credit card to pay for expenses; all personal expenses using the card were prohibited.
 In February 2012, a random audit of Mr Ramphal’s expenses claims was undertaken and around 50 discrepancies were flagged.
 Following an investigation, Mr Ramphal was able to explain these expenses and no wrongdoing was found.

 However he was investigated again later in 2012, following further concerns regarding his expenses.
 A manager, Mr Goodchild, was appointed to carry out the investigation and to also act as the disciplinary officer.
 Mr Goodchild was inexperienced in dealing with disciplinary proceedings and asked for advice from the DfT’s HR department.